 Many people mistake pregnant women for helpless women.
 Yes, pregnancy throws off a person’s balance and is generally uncomfortable.
 But pregnant women are tough.
 The pregnant body changes in a way that keeps the baby well-protected so things like jogging and running aren’t going to do any harm.
 So long as the expectant mom listens to her body and her doctor, runs may actually do both her and the baby some good.

-Pregnant athletes should make a point of discussing exercise plans with a doctor as early in their pregnancy as possible.
+Pregnant athletes should make a point of discussing exercise plans with a doctor as early in their pregnancy as possible and talk about can they run while pregnant.
 Frequent check-ins are also recommended to ensure the safety of mother and baby.
 Athletes diagnosed with preeclampsia (pregnancy-induced high blood pressure) or a few other pregnancy-related conditions should be especially careful.
 Likewise, if a woman begins to see spotting (light vaginal bleeding), feels short of breath or dizzy, or generally feels warning bells going off, she should stop running and consult a doctor as soon as possible.

 Experienced Runners Only